 “They sent somebody to visit me in the hospital and get my side of the story (totally free).
 I was assigned Mr. Crawford and told that we had a case.
 Fast forward about 9 months later and I received literally 14x what the insurance company had offered me.
 This is after the lawyer and medical fees as well.
 So basically this was totally free and I barely had to do anything I am so glad I called Marks and Harrison and I will be recommending them to all of my family and friends.”— Robert Smith

 Under the Virginia Workers’ Compensation Act, an employee who has been injured on the job does not have to prove that any one was specifically at fault in the accident, nor does he or she have to prove negligence of the employer.
 Although the law was designed to take the issue of work-related injuries out of the court system and to provide injured workers swift and sure relief for their injuries, unfortunately that is no longer the case.

 Workers’ Compensation is designed to protect workers and their dependents against the hardships from injury or death arising out of the work environment.
 There are many ways employees can be injured at work, including vehicle accidents, lifting, cutting or crushing trauma, and slips and falls.
 Occupational illnesses are usually the result of long-term exposure or repetitive motion injuries (carpal tunnel), toxic chemicals, heart attacks and exposure to toxic materials.
-Workers’ Compensation laws provide money and medical benefits to an employee who has an injury as a result of an accident, injury or occupational disease on the job.
+Workers’ Comp laws provide money and medical benefits to an employee who has an injury as a result of an accident, injury or occupational disease on the job.